Follow us on:

 Sustainable activities with animals

-Visiting animals in captivity, we just really have to stop.
-Teach your kids to love animals in a different way.
+We really need to stop visiting animals in captivity.
+Teach your children to love animals in a different way.
 Does this mean you can never see the animals again?
 No absolutely not.
-The big difference is only that you have some have to put in more effort.
-You can also see the Whalesharks in the Philippines while diving, without anyone trying to lure them with a bowl of food.
-You have to put in a little more effort and be lucky to actually see them, but it's definitely possible.
+The big difference is that you have some need to put more effort into it.
+The Whalesharks in the Philippines can also be seen diving while snorkeling, without anyone trying to lure them with a bowl of food.
+You have to put in a little more effort and above all luck to actually see them, but it is absolutely possible.

 You can spot dolphins in the wild in countless places around the world.
 The Azores, Croatia, Greece, and so on.
 All you need is a speedboat, and a little luck.